Aliases for ANO6 Gene

 GeneCards Summary for ANO6 Gene

 ANO6 (Anoctamin 6) is a Protein Coding gene.
-Diseases associated with ANO6 include scott syndrome and peptic ulcer perforation.
+Diseases associated with ANO6 include scott syndrome and bleeding disorder, platelet-type, 11.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include protein homodimerization activity and voltage-gated chloride channel activity.
 An important paralog of this gene is ANO5.

 UniProtKB/Swiss-Prot Summary for ANO6 Gene